 The following year, Nipsey released another mixtape, The Marathon, which would house several records, including the Mr. Lee-produced "Blue Laces," which were originally earmarked for his formal debut—a debut that finally arrived nine years later in the form of the GRAMMY-nominated album Victory Lap.

-In hip-hop, the word "real" is often thrown around very loosely, but that is really the best way to describe Nipsey Hussle: real.
+In hip-hop, the word "real" is often thrown around very loosely, but that word best describes Nipsey Hussle.
 Nipsey would tell you what he thought; he bit his tongue for no man.

 Nipsey and I spoke several more times over the next 10 years.
-While we didn't always see eye-to-eye, I watched him from afar, impressed as he patiently built an independent empire and eventually signed a partnership with Atlantic Records.
+While we didn't always see eye-to-eye, I watched him from afar, impressed as he patiently built an independent empire before eventually signing a partnership deal with Atlantic Records.

-While we won't be able to have another conversation, we'll always have our first conversation, which you can find below, lightly edited for content and clarity.
+We won't be able to have another conversation, but we'll always have our first conversation, which you can find below, lightly edited for content and clarity.

 DJBooth: Barack Obama is our president.
 Is this what Cube was talkin’ about when he said: “Today was a good day”?

 Nipsey Hussle: Most definitely, most definitely.
 I think that should be the theme song for today, ‘cause it sure was a good day.
 I never thought my granny, somebody that was born down South, who witnessed America when it was segregated, would see, in her lifetime, an African-American in office as the President of the United States.
 It’s major, it’s a real historic day.

 Growing up in South Central Los Angeles, as a member of the Crips street gang, you’ve had to bear witness to a lot of violence and bloodshed.
 If President Obama looked to pass zero-tolerance laws against all gang activity, where would you stand?